nhibernate/nhibernate.github.io/_posts/2008-10-04-the-best-way-to-solve-nhibernate-bugs-submit-good-unit-test.markdown

 <li>Setting up the test class  </li>
 <li>Create the test itself  </li>
 <li>Run the test to verify that it reproduces the bug  </li>
-<li>If it does, open a Jira issue and attach the test </li>
+<li>If it does, open a GitHub issue with the test (or even better, a PR on its NHibernate.Test project) </li>
 </ul>
-<p>Please note that all the code should be located in a NHSpecificTest folder's subfolder named like the Jira entry you submitted (for example, NH1234).
-So, once you've created the issue, you should do a little refactoring work to modify your test's folder and namespaces.</p>
+<p>Please note that all the code should be located in a NHSpecificTest folder's subfolder named like the GitHub issue or PR you submitted (for example, GH1234).
+So, once you've created the issue or PR, you should do a little refactoring work to modify your test's folder and namespaces.</p>
 <h3>Domain Model and mappings</h3>
 <p>It would be hard to test an <em>ORM</em> without a domain model, so a simple one is mandatory, along with its mappings.
 My advice here is to keep things as simple as possible: your main aim should be trying to isolate the bug without introducing unnecessary complexity.</p>
 <p>For example, if you find out that NHibernate isn't working fine retrieving a byte[] property when using a Sql Server 2005 RDBMS (it isn't true, NHibernate can deal quite well with such kind of data), you should create a domain entity not so different from the following:</p>